Fight 03 · Pillar one

 “A lifetime ban hurts legitimate advocacy - nonprofits, unions, environmental groups, veterans groups.”

 The pledge doesn’t ban advocacy.
-It bans me from cashing in on access I acquired in office, and it requires everyone I meet with on behalf of a paying client to operate in the open.
+It bans former members of Congress from cashing in on the access they acquired in office, and it requires everyone who meets with a member on behalf of a paying client to operate in the open.
 A union lobbyist, a nonprofit lobbyist, and a corporate lobbyist all show up in the same weekly log.
 The bill-authorship disclosure applies whether the language came from the Sierra Club or from a pharmaceutical company.

-As for the lifetime ban on me personally: nobody is owed a post-Congress lobbying career.
-If the option to cash in on the connections I built in office is what makes the job worth taking, I shouldn’t take the job.
+And nobody is owed a post-Congress lobbying career.
+If the chance to cash in on the connections you built in office is what makes the job worth taking, you shouldn’t take the job.